aosobu/kwiklogistics/README.md

 To load a medication hit the url localhost:9092/kwiklogisics/medication/register with payload as shown in postman collection If you encounter an error after first attempt, ensure the name of the image has been changed before reattempting.

+You can use any of the above serial numbers to check the battery status and available drones.

+The link to the postman collection will be shared shortly